Remyie/Remy/_includes/README.md

 ## How to add new stuff to sidebar

-First make sure your .md file has the following at the start
+First make sure your .md file has the following at the start.
+It should be like about.md in the main folder.

 ```
 ---